 In the majority of cases in which a Scripps student has experienced sexual assault, dating violence, stalking, or sexual harassment, the accused is a student at one of the other schools in the Consortium.
 If the reporting student elects to move forward with a formal complaint process against the accused student, we refer to this as a cross-campus case.
 The reporting party is known as the complainant or claimant, and the accused party is known as the respondent.
 Below is an overview of how cross-campus cases move forward.
 (The phrase “home institution” as used below refers to the college in which the complainant or the respondent is enrolled.
 In other words, if you are a Scripps student, your home institution is Scripps.)
 FMI, email Title IX Coordinator at [email protected] or call (909) 607-7142.

 - The grievance procedures at the home institution of the respondent apply.
-(The 7C Sexual Misconduct Resources website has links to the grievance procedures and the Title IX teams for all institutions in the Consortium.)
+(Visit here for links to the grievance procedures for all institutions in the Consortium.)

-- The Scripps College Title IX Team will give you an overview of the policy and procedures at the respondent’s school; coordinate your communications with the respondent’s school; and, as the matter is investigated and decided, stay in close contact with you and the Title IX coordinator at the respondent’s home institution.
+- The Scripps Title IX Coordinator will give you an overview of the policy and procedures at the respondent’s school; coordinate your communications with the respondent’s school; and, as the matter is investigated and decided, stay in close contact with you and the Title IX coordinator at the respondent’s home institution.

-- The team will also work with the respondent’s home institution to establish appropriate interim measures.
+- The Title IX Coordinators at the two schools will work together to establish appropriate interim measures.